realm/realm-dotnet/internals/RealmDotnetNugetBuild.md

 Done correctly, this creates a package `/Users/andydent/dev/Realm/realm-dotnet/NuGet/NuGet.Library/Realm.0.71.0.nupkg` which you should copy to your **local test folder**.

+### Binaries on OS X
+If you are copying binaries from an OS X machine to a separate Windows tree, you will need to get:

+* `Realm.XamarinAndroid/bin/Release`
+* `Realm.XamarinIOS/bin/iPhone/Release`
+* `Realm.XamarinIOS/bin/iPhoneSimulator/Release`
+* `wrappers/build/Release-*` multiple directories
 Testing the packages
 --------------------
 Set your Xamarin or Visual Studio to use your **local test folder** as a NuGet source.